Viability of Sub-TeV Higgsino Dark Matter with Nearly Mass-Degenerate Sleptons: Numerical Study

 For completeness, the number of surviving points after each stage is annotated in the header of each subplot.
 Starting from the raw sample, the Baseline cuts retain 580,338 points.
 The application of the LZ 2022 SI limit reduces this set to 527,062 points.
 However, the impact of the LZ 2024 SI limit is much more severe, leaving only 77,571 points.
 Finally, enforcing the strict relic density requirement (Bottom-Right) leaves a final sample of 49,258 points.
 This represents an $\simeq 90\%$ reduction relative to the post-baseline sample, highlighting the significant tension imposed by the latest direct detection results.

-To elucidate the physical mechanisms governing the surviving parameter space further, particularly the role of slepton co-annihilation,we examine the mass splittings between the LSP and the next-to-lightest supersymmetric particles(NLSPs), specifically $\tilde{\chi}_2^0$, $\tilde{\chi}_1^\pm$, and the lightest slepton $\tilde{l}_1$.
+To elucidate the physical mechanisms governing the surviving parameter space further, particularly the role of slepton co-annihilation, we examine the mass splittings between the LSP and the next-to-lightest supersymmetric particles (NLSPs), specifically $\tilde{\chi}_2^0$, $\tilde{\chi}_1^\pm$, and the lightest slepton-sector state $\tilde{l}_1$.
+Note that, as defined in the caption of Figure~\ref{Figure2}, the label $\tilde{l}_1$ here refers to the lightest mass eigenstate among the charged slepton $\tilde{l}_1^\pm$ and the sneutrino $\tilde{\nu}_1$.
 The results are presented in Figure~\ref{Figure2}.

 For this analysis, we employ the final dataset that satisfies \textit{all} imposed constraints, including the stringent LZ 2024 SI and SD limits as well as the relic density requirement.
 While SD constraints were omitted from the progressive evolution shown in Figure~\ref{Figure1} for narrative clarity (as they do not determine the absolute lower mass bound), their inclusion here ensures a rigorous characterization of the final viable parameter space.